 Keep a running log of all these details in one spot so you can refer to it when assembling the itinerary.
 By the way, we keep track of many of these preferences and can build a customized itinerary for VIP travelers who are enrolled in our First™ program.

 Don’t forget about ground transportation.
 How does the traveler want to get to the airport in their home city?
-Will they drive their vehicle to the airport and leave it in the airport parking or will they take a taxi, limo service, rental car, or Lyft?
+Will they drive their vehicle to the airport and leave it in the airport parking or will they take a taxi, limo service, rental car, or use ride-hailing services like Uber or Lyft?
 How about when they arrive at the destination?
 How will they get to the hotel?
 To arrange a ride ahead of time, you may use our Ground Transportation service, which offers various options – from ridesharing to limousines.
 Our thoroughly vetted and screened drivers are on top of flight arrival times to make sure they are there to greet travelers and help with their luggage.

 Go beyond making travel reservations